 Church meetings should primarily be about discipleship of the believer- not evangelism.
 Part of the discipleship of the believer is training for evangelism outside of the church meeting; and of course it’s not wrong to say things intended to bring visitors to the church and older youth to Christ.
 But devoting church meetings to evangelism keeps the believers from the instruction they need to mature in the faith.

-One thing I appreciate about our Bible studies is that we can deal with topics that edify the believer’s understanding without needing to call people to repentance and salvation all of the time.
-Sure, I’ll mention truths that might be helpful in evangelism, will occasionally exhort people to repent if they’re not living in line with the truth that we’re dealing with, will generally mention the need for all to get ready to meet God- all of that is okay here and there; but the messages are prepared for the edification and instruction of the believers (particularly you who are the missionaries with GMFC).
+Church is to deal with topics that edify the believer’s understanding without needing to call people to repentance and salvation all of the time.
+Sure, truths may be mentioned that might be helpful in evangelism and we can occasionally, when needed, exhort people to repent if they’re not living in line with the truth that we’re dealing with and generally mention the need for all to get ready to meet God.
+All of that is okay here and there; but the messages are prepared for the edification and instruction of the believers.
 That is how a church meeting should be.
 Matthew 18:15-17 clearly states to excommunicate the unrepentant sinner.

 And as the believers are edified you can build on that week after week and see a real edifying in the Lord that will overall increase the quality of the church as well as better draw people to the group for the right reasons.
-To my knowledge you are all doing that and seeing that type of edifying and increase already!
-Yet my point is that we don’t need to worry about missing a chance to evangelize an unbeliever because they’re not coming to the church meeting anymore.
-The best evangelistic testimony to give to someone in that case is to come back when they are ready to repent and submit to the whole counsel of God- because they’ll be secure in their sin anyways as long as they can keep coming back to church in their sin and thinking they have an interest in Christ as they do so.
+We don’t need to worry about missing a chance to evangelize an unbeliever because they’re not coming to the church meeting anymore.
+The best evangelistic testimony to give to someone in that case is to come back when they are ready to repent and submit to the whole counsel of God because they’ll be secure in their sin anyways as long as they can keep coming back to church in their sin and thinking they have an interest in Christ as they do so.
 They NEED to have their false security rug pulled out from under them before they’ll really be challenged to repent anyways.

 Notice Revelation 2:12-16: “12 And to the angel of the church in Pergamos write; These things saith he which hath the sharp sword with two edges; 13 I know thy works, and where thou dwellest, even where Satan’s seat is: and thou holdest fast my name, and hast not denied my faith, even in those days wherein Antipas was my faithful martyr, who was slain among you, where Satan dwelleth.
 14 But I have a few things against thee, because thou hast there them that hold the doctrine of Balaam, who taught Balac to cast a stumblingblock before the children of Israel, to eat things sacrificed unto idols, and to commit fornication.
 15 So hast thou also them that hold the doctrine of the Nicolaitanes, which thing I hate.”